-NOTE: For functions for which no symbol is available in Table 1, the manufacturer may use a symbol following the appropriate standards.
-Where no symbol is available, the manufacturer may use a symbol of its own conception.
+4.1.3.
+For functions for which no symbol is available in Table 1, the manufacturer may use a symbol following the appropriate ISO standards.
+Where no ISO symbol is available, the manufacturer may use a symbol of its own conception.
 Such a symbol shall not cause confusion with any symbol specified in Table 1.

-4.2.
-Location
+4.2.- Location

 - 4.2.1.
-The controls, listed in Table 1, shall be located so that they are operable and within reach of the driver when seated in the driving position - 4.2.2.
-The tell-tales and indicators listed in Table 1, and their identification symbols shall be located so that they are visible to a driver when seated in the driving position, during daylight and night-time driving.
-Tell-tales, indicators and their identification symbols need not be visible when not activated. - 4.2.3.
+The controls, listed in Table 1, shall be located so that they are operable and within-in-reach of the driver when seated in the driving position - 4.2.2.
+The tell-tales and indicators listed in Table 1, and their identification symbols shall be located so that they are visible to a driver when seated in the driving position, during daylight and night-time driving. -Tell-tales, indicators and their identification symbols need not be visible when not activated. - 4.2.3.
 The identification symbols for controls, tell-tales, and indicators shall be placed on or adjacent to the controls, tell-tales or indicators that they identify except as provided in paragraph 4.2.5. - 4.2.4.
 Controls for hazard warning lamps, passing and driving beam headlamps, direction indicators, supplemental engine stop, audible warning device, brakes and clutch shall be always accessible to the driver as primary function of the corresponding control without the removal of the driver's hands from the respective handgrips. - 4.2.5.
-Paragraph 4.2.3. does not apply to multi-function controls, if the control is associated with a multi-task display that: - 4.2.5.1 is visible to the driver, and - 4.2.5.2 identifies the control with which it is associated, and - 4.2.5.3 identifies all of the vehicle systems for which control is possible from the multi-function control.
-Sub-functions of those systems need not be shown on the top-most layer of the multi-task display, and - 4.2.5.4 does not display tell-tales listed in Table 1.
+Paragraph 4.2.3. does not apply to multi-function controls, if: - 4.2.5.1. the control is associated with a multi-task display, and

+- 4.2.5.2. the associated multi-task display is visible to the driver, and - 4.2.5.3. identifies the control with which it is associated, either graphically or in words, and - 4.2.5.4. all of the vehicle systems for which control is possible from the multifunction control are identified on a multi-task display.
+Sub-functions of those systems need not be shown on the top-most layer of the multi-task display, and - 4.2.5.5. does not display tell-tales listed in Table 1